 “In one famous de-peering episode in 2008, Sprint stopped peering with Cogent for three days.
 As a result, 3.3% of global Internet addresses ‘partitioned’, meaning they were cut off from the rest of the Internet…Any network that was ‘single-homed’ behind Sprint or Cogent – meaning they relied on the network exclusively to get to the rest of the Internet – was unable to reach any network that was ‘single-homed’ behind the other.
 Among the better-known ‘captives’ behind Sprint were the US Department of Justice, the Commonwealth of Massachusetts, and Northrop Grumman; behind Cogent were NASA, ING Canada, and the New York court system.
 Emails between the two camps couldn’t be delivered.
 Their websites appeared to be unavailable, the connection unable to be established.”]

 The benefits of colocation seem obvious enough.
 Even the $2mn+ of capital you’re laying out upfront for a small 10k sf private build is a pittance compared to the recurring expenses – taxes, staff, and maintenance, and especially power – of operating it.
 You won’t get the latency benefits of cross-connecting with customers, you’ll pay costly networking tolls to local transit providers, and you’re probably not even going to be using all that built capacity most of the time anyhow.
-Why be a loner?
-As my wife tells me at parties, go where the people are.

 There’s this theory in urban economics called “economies of agglomeration”, which posits that firms in related industries achieve scale economies by clustering together in a confined region, as the concentration of related companies attracts deep, specialized pools of labor and suppliers that can be accessed more cost effectively when they are together in one place, and results in technology and knowledge spillovers.
 For instance, the dense concentration of asset managers in Manhattan attracts newly minted MBAs looking for jobs, service providers scouring for clients, and management teams pitching debt and equity offerings.
 Analysts at these shops can easily and informally get together and share ideas.
 This set of knowledge and resources, in turn, compels asset managers to set up shop in Manhattan, reinforcing the feedback loop.